-Mastery (2012) is a book-guide on how to achieve mastery at anything you choose.
+Mastery (2012) offers a review and guide on the steps that it takes to achieve mastery at anything you choose.

 - Bullet Summary